bbauska/UofM-AdvStyling/readme.md

   alt="" />
 <!-- ![](images/image042.webp){width="4.0in" height="2.241025809273841in"} -->

-Now, there are times that you\'re going to want to hardcode values with those absolute measurements.
-But, whenever possible, when you\'re coming up with your design, figure out, are you going to need that font, or that image, or that section to resize depending upon the viewport?
+Now, there are times that you&apos;re going to want to hardcode values with those absolute measurements.
+But, whenever possible, when you&apos;re coming up with your design, figure out, are you going to need that font, or that image, or that section to resize depending upon the viewport?
 Then, you want to use these fluid and relative measurements.

-And I can\'t stress enough that you\'re not really going to understand how they work until you take some time, play with the code and just kind of see what you can make it do.
+And I can&apos;t stress enough that you&apos;re not really going to understand how they work until you take some time, play with the code and just kind of see what you can make it do.
 For that reason, our next module is going to be an example of me moving from absolute to relative